mohyaz11/OptimumSetupBook/manuscript/PackagingApplications.md

 ## Conclusion

-There we have it.
-We now have an entire CI/CD pipeline, from check-in all the way to deployment covered.
-So far we have covered a fairly simple application and deployment scenario.
-And we don't even have permissions configured.
-In upcoming chapters we will dive into more advanced features such as permissions, tenants, workers.
+By integrating a build server into the mix we now have an entire CI/CD pipeline.
+If you have any takeaway from this chapter it is you should build your application once and then deploy those same build artifacts across all your servers.
+This ensures what you tested in your testing or QA environment is the exact same code which is going to be run in production.